 Just two months later I had completed my first half-marathon, which I attribute to meeting other T1D runners and hearing about the techniques that worked for them.
 While I do think seeing a healthcare provider remains a critical part of diabetes management, these personal connections with other T1Ds have helped me to thrive with T1D and have a more positive outlook and belief in my ability to live a life that is not limited by this disease.

-You've been vocal about the fact that patients don't get enough information upon diagnosis.
-What do you find to be the biggest gap?
+You’ve been vocal about the fact that patients don’t get enough information upon diagnosis.
+What’s an example of that?

 When I was diagnosed, I wanted to know the details of the biochemistry of T1D and, for example, what processes occur at the cellular level when I perform aerobic and anaerobic exercise or consume alcohol, but this information is incredibly difficult to find online or in books.
 In addition, I wanted to know if there was research showing the differences in complication risk for a PWD (person with diabetes) with an average hemoglobin A1C in the non-diabetic range versus 6.5 versus 7.0, for instance, but to my knowledge this research does not exist.

 Diabetes stakeholders need to make detailed information more readily available to PWDs, which includes addressing the issue of inadequate research focused on complications for type 1 diabetics relative to specific frequency of hypoglycemia events and complication risk for more narrow A1C ranges and standard deviations, especially now that we have continuous glucose monitoring.

 What else would you tell medtech industry leaders, if you could?

 I would like industry leaders and healthcare providers to understand that there are many contributors to successful diabetes management beyond tight glycemic control, and there are many steps to achieving optimal blood sugar levels.
 For example, the default method of an endocrinology or diabetes education check-up has much room for improvement.